 How often do you send a letter or card in the mail?
 For many of us, it has become a rare pleasure to make time to sit with our thoughts and pen a handwritten greeting to another.
 Oh, but what a joy it is!
 Whether you are the sender or recipient, it is such a treat to revel in that sense of connection with dear ones near and far.
 That's why I've added this charming stationery set in the shop!

-And to add an extra special touch of loveliness to your mailings, try your hand at crafting your own scented stationery!
+And to add an extra special touch of loveliness to your mailings, try your hand at crafting scented stationery!
 It's a fun and easy way to carry on a centuries-old tradition, and it's sure to bring a smile to anyone who receives them.

 As a little girl, I had a set of stationery that was delicately scented with rose.
 I can still recall the sweet sense of anticipation as I imagined my pen pal’s delight at not only receiving my warm greetings, but of enjoying the letter's pretty fragrance, as well.